.jpg)

 15) Can we expect more books from you in the near future?

 Writing another book?
-Well let me think...
-I would like to write about interior design and who knows, my script could be turn into a small little novel!
+Well, let me think...
+I would like to write about interior design and who knows, my script could be turned into a small little novel!
 So I say perhaps, perhaps, perhaps in answer to your question.

 I thank you...